 We return to the beautiful experience only to be redirected to a human operator5, who connects Prince to room 319, which of course is the title of the following track.
 The snares are in the center of the mix, with the reverberated echo being the main highlight of this track as Prince uses his borderline falsetto to propel the rest of the cheap ’90’s instrumentation, if you want to call it that.
 His sexually aggressive flow makes the dirty synths sound less cheesy, but the drum programming and way he uses his voice actually makes this the first club-oriented track to hold up decently, even if it’s better off as a jam meant for a small group of people with a peculiarity for older lo-fi indie music.
 It’s a return to what he was preaching on side two, merging the now with the beautiful, but life wasn’t meant to be easy.

-The experience quickly becomes damaged, as the robot operator requests the user to access another experience before repeating it once more as the actual pitch of the voice drops to a distorted deep voice, before a few sound effects cue “Shy”, metaphorically showcasing how the wonderful side of life can always be intruded upon from outside forces or events, and it’s up to you to improve your situation, mentality, and self-esteem.
+The experience quickly becomes damaged, as the robot operator requests the user to access another experience before repeating it once more as the actual pitch of the voice drops to a distorted deep voice, before a few sound effects cue “Shy,” metaphorically showcasing how the wonderful side of life can always be intruded upon from outside forces or events, and it’s up to you to improve your situation, mentality, and self-esteem.
 The track itself is fantastic, with echoing bluesy guitar licks starting the song before that same guitar sets the mood with an ascending chord progression that settles into the key of the track.
-The subdued, but solid bass line sets a foundation for sound effects and other instruments to drift and fade in and out of the mix as Prince plays around with said chord progression, creating an old-school bluesy, rock-n-roll feel as the track slowly unfurls into its soothing full mix, accompanied by a playful bass line and quiet percussion snaps.
+The subdued, but solid bass line sets a foundation for sound effects and other instruments to drift and fade in-and-out of the mix as Prince plays around with said chord progression, creating an old-school bluesy, rock-n-roll feel as the track slowly unfurls into its soothing full arrangement, accompanied by a playful bass line and quiet percussion snaps.

 The track ends with the unification of the bluesy distortion and poppier key of the composition, but this wouldn’t be competing with “Shhh” as the best song on the album without the fantastic vocals by Prince.
 He’s much more confident in residing within his chest on this album, and it honestly makes his falsettos and higher pitches more lethal in this fashion.
-He’s done a majority of the heavy lifting on this album with his voice, but when he’s in the midst of an unusual composition such as this, his clear vocals pack even more of a punch; confidently flowing with the arrangement like its second nature.
+He’s done a majority of the heavy lifting on this album with his voice, but when he’s in the midst of an unusual composition such as this, his clear vocals pack even more of a punch; confidently flowing with the arrangement like it’s second nature.
 The story itself is of a lonely man seeking adventure, and then encountering a woman who’s killed someone, and he decides to go with her despite the fact they’re both awkwardly shy, or at least that’s what we’re supposed to gather based on the way the characters of the story interact with one another, and the chorus and title of the track.

-We tap into the trickster side of Prince, proving his bite does have a little venom behind it, as this little Parliament-lite arrangement titled “Billy Jack Bitch” stars a quick, wormy synth that honestly isn’t the most compelling synth work, but the bass line is insanely funky.
+We tap into the trickster side of Prince, proving his bite does have a little venom behind it, as this little Parliament-lite arrangement titled “Billy Jack Bitch” stars a quick, wormy synth that honestly isn’t the most compelling, but the bass line is insanely funky.
 The simple drums and snares compliment the bass, being placed on either side of tit; clanking in double-time after every four bars, a tasteful technique in containing the arrangement to its groove.
 The organ is a welcome addition to the empty stereo space, but it’s disappointing how little time Prince spends shredding with it during the solo.
 The track goes into a full dance breakdown at the end, complete with slick horns to ensure the appropriate ending for the track, and this side of music.